Load testing CrateDB using Locust

 Some explanation on some of the code above :point_up:

-With the wait_time = between (1, 5), you can control the amount of queries and the randomization of the queries by using between.
+In the actual Locust configuration, with the wait_time = between (1, 5), you can control the number of queries and the randomization of the queries by using between.
 This will execute the different queries with a random interval between 1 and 5 sec.
 Another option that will give you more control over the amount of executed queries per second is using the wait_time = constant_throughput(1.0), which will execute 1 of the queries per second for every user, or if you set it to (2.0), will execute two queries every second.

 For every query you want to include in your test, you will need to create a block like this: